RICE-unige/horus_sdk/README.md

 ## 🔍 Overview

-**Horus-SDK** is the official Python toolkit that glues your ROS robots to the **HORUS Mixed-Reality application** running on Meta Quest 3.
-It discovers robots, builds a JSON *Initial Payload* for the headset, and relays traffic both ways—so you write **high-level Python**, not raw ROS.
+**Horus-SDK** is the official toolkit that glues your ROS robots to the **HORUS Mixed-Reality application** running on Meta Quest 3.
+It discovers robots, builds a JSON *Initial Payload* for the headset, and relays traffic both ways.

+This repository contains two parallel SDK implementations:

+*   **`./python`**: A flexible and easy-to-use Python SDK.
+*   **`./cpp`**: A high-performance C++ SDK for production environments.

+Both SDKs are being developed in parallel and aim for feature parity.

 ### **Current Version:** `0.1.0-alpha`